Chapter 4 Spherical Geometries

 “There are too many false conclusions drawn and stupid measurements made when geographic software, built for projected Cartesian coordinates in a local setting, is applied at the global scale” (Chrisman 2012)

 The previous chapter discussed geometries defined on the plane, \(R^2\).
 This chapter discusses what changes when we consider geometries not on the plane, but on the sphere (\(S^2\)).

-Although we learned in chapter 2 that the shape of the Earth is usually approximated by an ellipsoid, none of the libraries shown in green in figure 1.6 provide access to a comprehensive set of functions using ellipsoidal geometries, whereas the s2geometry (Dunnington, Pebesma, and Rubak 2021; Veach et al. 2020) library does provide it using a sphere rather than an ellipsoid.
+Although we learned in chapter 2 that the shape of the Earth is usually approximated by an ellipsoid, none of the libraries shown in green in figure 1.6 provide access to a comprehensive set of functions that compute on an ellipsoid.
+Only the s2geometry (Dunnington, Pebesma, and Rubak 2021; Veach et al. 2020) library does provide it using a sphere rather than an ellipsoid.
 However, when compared to using a flat (projected) space we did in the previous chapter, a sphere is a much better approximation to an ellipsoid.